openwebwork/webwork2/clients/readme.md

 The single letter options can be "bundled" e.g.  -vcCbB

 ```
+    --tex
+				Process question in TeX mode and output to the command line

     --list   pg_list
 				Read and process a list of .pg files contained in
 				the file `pg_list`.  `pg_list` consists of a